 Bruce Nunnally Posted April 15, 2010 Report Share Posted April 15, 2010 Take, for example, the 2010 Cadillac SRX.This mid-size, mid-luxury crossover is all-new for 2010.
 Built on a new platform with a body-style based on the Provoq concept, this second-generation version was initially intended to be new BRX before Cadillac decided to stick with SRX name recognition.
 The new SRX drops the third-row option and fully accepts its role as a five-passenger vehicle, settling itself firmly into the gap between Cadillac’s CTS Sport Wagon and the full-size Escalade mother ship.
 The 2010 Cadillac SRX is shorter in length, height and wheelbase when compared to the previous model.
 But, with wheels-to-the-corners architecture, a wider track and a corresponding bump up in overall width, the SRX was designed to feel planted and sure-footed on the road.
-Read More: http://www.bclocalnews.com/lifestyles/90945869.html Quote Bruce 2016 Cadillac ATS-V gray/black Follow me on: Twitter Instagram Youtube Link to comment Share on other sites More sharing options...
+Read More: http://www.bclocalnews.com/lifestyles/90945869.html Bruce 2023 Cadillac CT4-V Blackwing Follow me on: Twitter Instagram Youtube Link to comment Share on other sites More sharing options...

 Recommended Posts